 E. Gadd disappeared from the Game Boy Horror screen leaving Luigi on his own once again.
 The green-hatted plumber turned his attention to the Artist's Studio; the one which he surmised contained the key that would lead him to where Mario was trapped.
 Giving his cap a tug, Luigi entered the room and saw Vincent Van Gore the Ghost Artist busy at his work.

-So that's where all the Common Ghosts came from!
+So that's where all the ghosts came from!
 Luigi realised.
 They're just paintings that have been brought to life.
 But... why did they have to hurt so much?

 Van Gore must have heard his gasp of surprise as he said: "Eet eez you, no?
 You interfere with my life's work!"